zfxstd/TermuBindidngsOfSQLite3/README.md

 # TermuxBindidngsSQLITE3
-This repo contains  SQLITE3 binary compiled for ARMv8l arch.
+This repo contains SQLITE3 compiled binding binary for ARMv8l (tested for android)